Bilal ibn Rabah: Adhan

 Muhammad chose Bilal as the first mu'azzin (reciter of the Adhan).

 Sunni view

 The majority of mosques around the world recite the Athan according to the Sunni tradition.
 A dream was seen by Abdullah ibn Zaid where an angel in the form of a man wearing a green garment taught the words of the adhan.
-The Prophet then instructed Abdullah to teach those words to Bilal because he had a louder voice than him.
+Muhammad then instructed Abdullah to teach those words to Bilal because he had a louder voice than him.
 Umar ibn al-Khattab also saw the same dream.
 The detail of this story is mentioned below.